EEA Grants 2014 - 2021

-The agreement of the new funding period for Greece was signed in Athens in October 2017.
-Areas of support are:
+The agreement of the current funding period (2014 - 2021) for Greece was signed in Athens in October 2017.
+Final eligibility date extends to 30 April 2024.

 - Renewable Energy, Energy Efficiency

-How and where the Grants are channelled has been decided jointly by the Greek state and the Donor countries.
-Their decisions are reflected in the MOU with Greece.
-Details of the fundings are made in the various programmes' concept notes, following stakeholder consulatations which are inclusive dialogues with representatives from the Government, the wider public sector, the civil society, the academia and the private sector.
+How and where the EEA Grants are channelled has been decided jointly by the Greek state and the donor countries.
+Their decisions are reflected in the Memorandum of Understanding 2014-2021 between Norway, Iceland, Liechtenstein and Greece.
+Details of the fundings are made in the various programs' concept notes, following stakeholder consultations which are inclusive dialogues with representatives from the Government, the wider public sector, the civil society, the academia and the private sector.

 2024: 30 years of EEA Grants in Greece